agentm/project-m36/docs/unified_backend.markdown

 With the relational model component unified with other application components, the developer benefits from a single programming language and environment.
 All data types are unified across business logic and queries.
 Here's an example using Project:M36 which implements an API to manage zoo ticket sales.

-First, we start the Project:M36 database server because we'll be trying out multiple users.
-We'll be disabling TLS connection encryption for this example.
-This command does not return because it is running the database.
+First, we start the Project:M36 database server because we'll be connecting to the database with multiple users.
+We'll be disabling TLS connection encryption for this example just to keep authentication simple, but rest assured that Project:M36 does support encrypted authentication.

+The following command does not return because it is running the database.
 You can kill it, as usual, with Control-C.

 ```
 project-m36-server --disable-tls --database zoo